erizov/Professor/semester_6/lecture_36_inference_optimization/model_caching/README.md

 ### Comprehension

-1. Can you explain how Model Caching works in your own words?
+1. Can you explain how System Caching works in your own words?
-2. What is the key insight or strategy that makes Model Caching efficient?
+2. What is the key insight or strategy that makes System Caching efficient?

 ### Analysis

 3. What are the best-case, average-case, and worst-case time complexities?
-4. When would you choose Model Caching over alternative algorithms?
+4. When would you choose System Caching over alternative algorithms?

 ### Application

-5. Can you implement Model Caching from memory without looking at the code?
+5. Can you implement System Caching from memory without looking at the code?
-6. What real-world problem could you tackle using Model Caching?
+6. What real-world problem could you tackle using System Caching?

 ### Debugging

-7. What are the most common mistakes when implementing Model Caching?
+7. What are the most common mistakes when implementing System Caching?
-8. How would you test your Model Caching deployment?
+8. How would you test your System Caching deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

 ## ATechniqueVisualization

-*Visual diagram for Model Caching would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual diagram for System Caching would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises

 ### Level 1: Understanding (Beginner)

-1. Trace through Model Caching step-by-step with input: [5, 2, 8, 1, 9]
+1. Trace through System Caching step-by-step with input: [5, 2, 8, 1, 9]
-2. Identify the base case(s) in Model Caching
+2. Identify the base case(s) in System Caching
-3. Explain why Model Caching has its time complexity
+3. Explain why System Caching has its time complexity

 ### Level 2: Deployment (Intermediate)

-4. Implement Model Caching from scratch using only the function signature
+4. Implement System Caching from scratch using only the function signature
-5. Modify Model Caching to handle edge cases (empty input, single element, etc.)
+5. Modify System Caching to handle edge cases (empty input, single element, etc.)
 6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Model Caching for a specific employ case (e.g., nearly sorted content)
+7. Optimize System Caching for a specific employ case (e.g., nearly sorted content)
-8. Implement a parallel or distributed version of Model Caching
+8. Implement a parallel or distributed version of System Caching
-9. Compare Model Caching capability with alternative algorithms on large datasets
+9. Compare System Caching capability with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a structure that uses Model Caching toaddresse a production problem
+10. Design a structure that uses System Caching toaddresse a production problem
-11. Create unit tests with 100% code coverage for Model Caching
+11. Create unit tests with 100% code coverage for System Caching
-12. Write a technical blog post explaining Model Caching to beginners
+12. Write a technical blog post explaining System Caching to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Model Caching is used in production systems
+- **Enterprise Applications**: System Caching is used in production systems
 - **PEffectivenessOptimization**: Applied to improarchitecturetem efficiency
 - **Structure Design**: Integral part of scalable architecture patterns

-## Common Misconceptions
+## Specific misconceptions with corrections

-❌ **WRONG**: "Model Caching is the best solution for all problems" ✓ **CORRECT**: Model Caching has specemploapplyuse cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "System Caching is the best solution for all problems" ✓ **CORRECT**: System Caching has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

-❌ **WRONG**: "Model Caching is too complex to understand" ✓ **CORRECT**: Model Caching can be understood by breaking it down into smaller steps
+❌ **WRONG**: "System Caching is too complex to understand" ✓ **CORRECT**: System Caching can be understood by breaking it down into smaller steps

 ## Examples of ImplRealizationis aapproachpattern is implemented in various frameworks and technologies.